Niall-Gavin/ArcGIS-widget/README.md

     - the bundle will be included in a `dist` folder in the root directory of the project;
     - the bundle will be included in the `deployment` and `widgets` folder of the Mendix test project.
 1. Run `npm run build` to create a production build of the widget.

-Contributions are welcome!
-Please feel free to submit issues and pull requests.